Master of Public Administration

 Why an MPA?

-Perhaps you are looking to develop your current career, or maybe you are just getting started in the workforce.
-No matter where you are right now, the MPA will help you advance both personally and professionally.
-The MPA faculty work diligently to ensure that the graduates receive a highly relevant and efficacious educational experience.
-Classes prepare students beginning their careers to be competent and effective leaders in public affairs, and mid-career students to enhance their capacities as managers and leaders through the opportunities provided for reflection and integration of new knowledge.
-The core curriculum provides the skills and knowledge desired by employers today while our specialization options allow you to hone your abilities in a 15 credit area focus of your choice.
+Whether you are just entering the workforce or looking to take your career to the next step, the MPA will help you advance both personally and professionally.
+Our program focuses on integrating theory and practice to ensure that students emerge from this program with an education grounded in research and nourished through real-world experience.
+We prepare students beginning their careers to be competent and effective leaders in public affairs, and mid-career students to enhance their capacities as managers and leaders through the opportunities provided for reflection and integration of new knowledge.
+The core curriculum provides the skills and knowledge desired by employers today, while our specialization options allow you to hone your abilities in a 15-credit area focus of your choice.

 Unique Partnerships and Community Connections

 Portland State is well-known for its focus on community service and engagement, and the Mark O. Hatfield School of Government is one of the best places to take advantage of the numerous community partnerships PSU has developed.
 Partnerships and cooperative arrangements exist within the Oregon University System (which includes Oregon State University, Oregon Health & Science University, University of Oregon, and more) as well as with multiple health, human service, community and governmental agencies in Portland, across Oregon, and nationally.

 Experienced and Committed Faculty

 Our faculty members and instructors are leading researchers and practitioners in the field of public administration.
 Their diverse array of expertise, experiences, and interests include local and regional government, public finance and law, nonprofit management, leadership, sustainability, health management and policy, natural resources policy, and much more.
 Faculty members continually practice and expand their skills through scholarship and service, and our students have the opportunity to work closely with these leaders in the classroom, through funded research, and technical assistance projects.